 Accommodation Schedule - FDBC and FTC Facility Component Area/m2 Functional Information Toilets and Changeroom extension 90 Extension to the south from the existing bowls club toilets.
 A door to be provided between extended toilet area.
 Changerooms are to consist of shower cubicles, with individual partitioned changed space.
 Area to be shared.
 Compliant universally accessible toilet to meet accessibility codes for Tennis area.
-Kitchen 20 Include cool room or fridge space for club fit out.
+Kitchen/Servery Bowls 30 Include cool room or fridge space for club fit out.
 To be compliant with current food preparation standards.
 Minor space for lockable goods storage area.
-Servery 20 Service to both bowling green and social area.
+Service to both bowling green and social area.
 Kitchen and servery to be co-located to reduce burden on volunteers.
-To include space for fridges.
 Existing Kitchen and servery space to be refurbished for social space.
 Reverse cycle heating / cooling system to existing social space.

-Office 10 For administration requirements and small meetings.
+Office and Scoring 30 For administration requirements and small meetings.
 May require internal lockable storage for Bowls only.
-First Aid Room 20 To be shared between both clubs.
+Existing Bowls Social Area Existing Make good of existing internal areas being relocated.
+Potential for minor sectioned off internal storage area for tables and chairs.
+Remove dance floor and minor refurbishment.
+First Aid Room 15 To be shared between both clubs.
 External access, double doors.
-External Storage 50 To accommodate separate lockable caged storage areas for each club.
-Double doors.
+Storage Bowls 32 Double doors.
 Preferably direct access to the bowling rinks and able to be accessed independent to main club facilities.
-Social Area Tennis 70 To accommodate club activities and events.
-Viewing to two new courts and direct access to external shaded area.
+Social Area Tennis 75 To accommodate club activities and events.
+Viewing to two new courts and direct access to external shaded area and verandah.
 Reverse cycle heating / cooling system.
-Kitchen / Servery 15 Include small fridge space for club fit out.
+Kitchen / Servery Tennis 15 Include small fridge space for club fit out.
 To be compliant with current food preparation standards.
-Internal Storage 15 Area for tables and chairs.
-Potentially merchandise.
-External shade area Tennis 60 Provide viewing to two new courts and direct access / link to Tennis social area.
-2x small shade structure 12 Two small shade structures for viewing to other courts.
-Total 382 Note: Extension from existing bowls club building.
+Storage Tennis 25 Area for tables and chairs and club equipment / stock.
+Access to existing Bowls maintenance shed required for all machinery / garden equipment.
+External shade area Tennis 140 Provide viewing to two new courts and direct access / link to Tennis social area.
+External undercover area Bowls 105 Provide viewing to both greens and direct access / link to Bowls social area.
+3x small shade structure 12 Three small shade structures for viewing to other courts.
+Total 464 Note: Extension from existing bowls club building.